Child Protection Enquiries (Section 47)

 - Help prepare the child if he or she is attending or making representations through a third party to the conference.
 Give information about advocacy agencies and explain that the family may bring an advocate, friend or supporter.

 - Contribute to the information their agency provides ahead of the conference, setting out the nature of the agency's involvement with the child and family;

 - Consider, in conjunction with the police and the appointed conference Chair, whether the report can and should be shared with the parents and if so when; and

 - Attend the conference and take part in decision-making when invited.

 5. Recording Section 47 Enquiries

 The social worker should record the information gathered and actions during the course of the enquiry and its outcomes on a Record of Section 47 Enquiries, which should be approved by the team manager.

 6. Dispute Resolution

-If the local authority decides not to proceed with a Child Protection Conference or there is a difference of opinion at the Conference, then other professionals involved with the child and family have the right to request that a conference be convened, if they have serious concerns that a child's welfare may not be adequately safeguarded.
-In the event of a continued difference of opinion, the North and South of Tyne Safeguarding Children Partnership Procedure, Escalation Protocol should be followed.
+If the local authority decides not to proceed with a Child Protection Conference then other professionals involved with the child and family have the right to request that a conference be convened, if they have serious concerns that a child's welfare may not be adequately safeguarded.
+In the event of a continued difference of opinion, the Cambridgeshire and Peterborough Safeguarding Children Procedures, Resolving Professional Differences (Escalation) Policy should be followed.